Driving skyrmions with low threshold current density in Pt/CoFeB thin film: Acknowledgements

 The authors thank DAE, Govt. of India and the Indo-French collaborative project supported by CEFIPRA (IFC/5808-1/2017), and the French National Research Agency (ANR) (Topsky, ANR-17-CE24-0025) for providing the research funding.
-The BLS setup was funded by the PhOM and EOE Research Departments of Université Paris-Saclay, CNRS-Institut de Physique, French National Research Agency (ANR) as part of the ``Investissements d$^{\prime}$Avenir" program (Labex NanoSaclay, ANR-10-LABX-0035) through the BLS@Psay and SPICY projects, and Ile-de-France region through the SESAME IMAGeSPIN (EX039175) project.We would like to thank Dr. Braj Bhusan Singh for the help in SQUID measurements and valuable discussion.
+The BLS setup was funded by the PhOM and EOE Research Departments of Université Paris-Saclay, CNRS-Institut de Physique, French National Research Agency (ANR) as part of the ``Investissements d$^{\prime}$Avenir" program (Labex NanoSaclay, ANR-10-LABX-0035) through the BLS@Psay and SPICY projects, and Ile-de-France region through the SESAME IMAGeSPIN (EX039175) project.
+We would like to thank Dr. Braj Bhusan Singh for valuable scientific discussion.
 We would also like to thank Raphael Weil for his help in microfabrication.